Long-Term Care Hospital (LTCH) Quality Reporting Program (QRP) Reconsideration and Exception & Extension

 Reconsideration Request Process

-An LTCH must first receive a CMS letter of non-compliance to apply for reconsideration.
+To apply for reconsideration, the LTCH must first receive a CMS letter of non-compliance.
 An LTCH disagreeing with the compliance determination and the impending payment reduction decision may submit a request for reconsideration to CMS within thirty (30) days from the date at the top of the non-compliance notification letter distributed electronically using the Internet Quality Improvement and Evaluation System (iQIES).
 CMS will not accept any requests submitted after the thirty (30) day deadline.
-In addition, all Medicare-certified LTCH compliance letters will be distributed electronically into the Non-Compliance Notification folders within iQIES for each LTCH to access.

 Please note: The only method for submitting reconsideration requests is via email.
 Requests submitted by any other means will not be reviewed for reconsideration.